What is a Short-Term Rental

 Type 1.
 A short-term rental where the principal use of the property remains as a full-time residence.
 The occupants or owner rent their primary residence as a short-term rental.
 Proof of ownership or long-term lease agreement for the subject property is required to be classified as a Type 1 rental.
 The occupant or owner must occupy the residence for 9 months of the year.
 Accessory dwelling units (ADUs) as defined in Unified Development Code Chapter 151 shall be considered a Type 1 short-term rental.

 Type 2.
 A short-term rental that is not occupied by a permanent resident.
 The owner lists this property full-time as a short-term rental and has no intention of having permanent residents living in the property.
-A city-wide density cap of 2% of all dwelling units in the Fayetteville city limits may be utilized as Type 2 rentals.
+A maximum of 475 Type 2 STR business licenses are permitted to be issued city-wide, per Ordinance 6672.
 A conditional use permit (CUP) is required for a Type 2 short-term rental in a residential zoning district prior to the City issuing a business license.
 Short-term rentals in non-residential zoning districts, mixed use zoning districts, or other zoning districts not listed in the FAQs are not required to apply for a conditional use permit.
 Access the CUP checklist here .
 Please reach out to Planning at 479-575-8267 with questions regarding the CUP application process.

 Hotel/Motel/Restaurant (HMR) Tax